jnozzi/cocoadev.com/SiteContent/General/CoolKeyboardAndMouseCombos.markdown

  info and then stop with a command prompt (just like a command prompt in a terminal window).
 You can login from here before Aqua loads.

-'''Finder Window'''
+**Finder Window**

 *>>NEW!! just figured this one out 6/18/03.
 You can scroll horizontally with the scroll wheel of your mouse (if you have one) by holding the shift key down as you scroll.
 This one is really useful for a column view when you are deep within the file system.
-This trick works for any [[NSScrollView]] in case you were wondering :-)
+This trick works for any General/NSScrollView in case you were wondering :-)
 *The option key changes some Finder Menu Items in real time.

 *Home (Command + Shift + H)